What Is Red Yeast Rice Extract?

 - Antifungal drugs such as fluconazole (Diflucan), ketoconazole (Nizoral), and itraconazole (Sporanox)

-- The antibiotics erythromycin and clarithromycin (Biaxin)
+- Certain antibiotics such as erythromycin and clarithromycin (Biaxin)

 - Serzone, an antidepressant